Kernel k-Groups via Hartigan's Method: Acknowledgment

+We would like to thank Carey Priebe for discussions.
+We would like to acknowledge the support of the Transformative Research Award (NIH \#R01NS092474) and the Defense Advanced Research Projects Agency’s (DARPA) SIMPLEX program through SPAWAR contract N66001-15-C-4041, and also the DARPA Lifelong Learning Machines program through contract FA8650-18-2-7834.

-Here we consider the simplest possible case which is one-dimensional data and a two-class problem.
+[Two-Class Problem in One Dimension] Here we consider the simplest possible case which is one-dimensional data and a two-class problem.
 We propose an algorithm that does not depend on initialization.
 We used this simple scheme to compare with kernel k-groups given in algorithm \ref{algo}.
 Both algorithms have the same clustering performance in the one-dimensional examples that we tested.

 Let us fix $\rho(x,y) = |x - y|$ according to the standard energy distance.
 We also fix the weights $w(x) = 1$ for every data point $x$.
 We can thus compute the function \eqref{eq:g_def} in $\OO(n \log n)$ and minimize $W$ directly.
 This is done by noting that